saraibra/doctor_app/README.md

 # doctor_app

-A doctor app is an app to book medical appointments the user can find doctors and see all their available appointments so patient can book ,reschedule and cancel appointments.
+A doctor app is an app to book medical appointments the user can find doctors and see all their available appointments so patient can book ,reschedule and cancel appointments. this app make user more satisfied I will improve this app to add notifications that reminds user of their appointments.

 # packages
 ```yaml